Speaker at Jan. 5 pro-Trump rally charged with encouraging mob, impeding police during Capitol breach

 They added, “Make no mistake . . . the imprint on this country’s history of a militia clad insurrectionist standing over an occupied Senate chamber is indelible.”

-Straka, a former New York City hairstylist and self-described former liberal, has amassed more than 550,000 Twitter followers and became a Fox News contributor after posting a viral video in May 2018 describing why he left the Democratic Party.
+Straka, a former New York City hairstylist and self-described former liberal, amassed more than 550,000 Twitter followers and became a Fox News contributor after posting a viral video in May 2018 describing why he left the Democratic Party.

 Tennessee man with zip ties at Capitol could face charges of sedition, other felonies after riot, prosecutors say